-Upperclass engineering students may elect to take on a Satisfactory/Unsatisfactory basis one course per semester which meets all of the following criteria: 1) it is not specifically designated by course number in the curriculum of the students major; 2) it is not being given by the department in which the student is majoring; 3) it is not designated as a Technical Elective in the curriculum of the students major; 4) permission to take the course has been specifically granted by the chair of the department in which the student is majoring.
+Upperclass engineering students may elect to take, on a Satisfactory/Unsatisfactory basis, one course per semester which meets all of the following criteria: 1) it is not specifically designated by course number in the curriculum of the student 's major; 2) it is not being given by the department in which the student is majoring; 3) it is not designated as a Technical Elective in the curriculum of the student 's major; and 4) permission to take the course has been specifically granted by the chairperson of the department in which the student is majoring.

 To take a course on a Satisfactory/Unsatisfactory basis, the student must first register for the course by the normal procedure.
-After registration has been completed, the student must complete a Satisfactory/Unsatisfactory form (supplied by the Registrars Office); this form must be signed by the students department chair.
+After registration has been completed, the student must complete a Satisfactory/Unsatisfactory form (supplied by the Registrar's Office); this form must be signed by the student's department chairperson.

-Other pertinent information is found under the AGrading System@policies in the University section of this Catalog.
+Other pertinent information can be found under the "Grading System" policies in the University section of this Catalog.